HUMSI — Human Security Initiative

 U.S. border authorities interdicted three vessels smuggling foreign nationals off the Southern California coast in separate incidents.
 The first interdiction on April 17 involved a 24-foot vessel near San Clemente Island with 13 people apprehended, including seven males, five females, and a juvenile female.
 Some of the apprehended individuals had criminal histories including drug trafficking, aggravated assault, hit-and-run, and domestic violence.

-ICE issues detainer for man charged with child sex crimes in South Carolina
+Man charged with child sex crimes in South Carolina faces ICE detainer

 Apr 17, 2026Oconee County, SCMexico

-Luis Armando Argueta Montejo, 43, from Mexico, was arrested on charges of sexual intercourse with a minor between ages 11 and 14 in Oconee County, South Carolina.
-ICE lodged an arrest detainer on April 17 to ensure his transfer into federal custody after he appears before a judge.
+Luis Armando Argueta Montejo, 43, from Mexico, was arrested on charges of incest and sexual conduct with a minor between ages 11 and 14 in Oconee County, South Carolina, after a minor was found giving birth at a local hospital.
+ICE lodged an arrest detainer on April 17 to ensure his transfer into federal custody following his court appearance.
 According to DHS, Montejo stated he first entered the country in 2006 and had no previous criminal history in the U.S.

 Pasadena man and ICE lawsuit plaintiff arrested twice, released after legal challenges